-And second, and more importantly for this memo, is the assumption that the effective sky visibilities measured by redundant baselines are identical.
-This assumption is reasonable from the point of view of UV-sampling, ie. redundant baselines will have the same fringe pattern, or 'synthesized beam', on the sky (unless the antenna positions are seriously wrong).
-However, the sky itself gets multiplied by the primary beam voltage pattern of each antenna.
+And second, the sky itself gets multiplied by the primary beam voltage pattern of each antenna.
 If these voltage patterns differ between antennas, then the product of voltage patterns will be different for each antenna pair, and hence the 'effective sky' (true sky \times product of antenna voltage patterns) will differ for each supposedly redundant baseline.
-If all the antennas were close to identical, then this should be a very minor effect, possibly arising only for the edge antennas of the array.
+If all the antennas were close to identical, then this should be a very minor effect, possibly arising only for the edge antennas of the array, due to cross coupling.

 In the classic antenna-based calibration case for eg. the VLA or ALMA, the signal for the calibrators is completely dominated by emission in the very center of the field.
-Hence, any differences in primary beam shape or sidelobe patterns is irrelevant, and the standard assumptions about antenna-based gain separability are valid.1
+Hence, any differences in primary beam shape, pointing, or sidelobe patterns is neglibile, and the standard assumptions about antenna-based gain separability are valid.1